Rate-cost tradeoffs in control

 Nair and Evans' converse bound \cite{nair2004stabilizability} applies to fixed-rate quantizers, that is, to compressors whose outputs can take one of $2^r$ values.
-Nair and Evans \cite{nair2004stabilizability} showed that time-invariant fixed-rate quantizers are unable to attain bounded cost if the noise is unbounded \cite{nair2004stabilizability}, regardless of their rate.
+Time-invariant fixed-rate quantizers are unable to attain bounded cost if the noise is unbounded \cite{nair2004stabilizability}, regardless of their rate.
 The reason is that since the noise is unbounded, over time, a large magnitude noise realization will inevitably be encountered, and the dynamic range of the quantizer will be exceeded by a large margin, not permitting recovery.
-Brockett and Liberzon \cite{brockett2000quantized} proposed an adaptive quantization scheme, which ``zooms out'' (i.e. increases the quantization intervals) when the system is far from the target and ``zooms in'' to drive the system state further to $0$ when the system is close to the target.
-Nair and Evans \cite{nair2004stabilizability} proposed a stabilizing quantization scheme in which the number of quantization levels is finite at each step but varies with time.
-Y\"uksel \cite{yuksel2010fixedrate,yuksel2014lqg} considered fixed-rate quantizers with adaptive bin sizes and showed that there exists a unique invariant distribution for the system state and the quantizer parameters in \cite{yuksel2010fixedrate}, and studied the existence and the structure of optimal quantization and control policies in \cite{yuksel2014lqg}.
-Structural properties of optimal zero-delay quantizers for the compression Markov sources were investigated in \cite{witsenhausen1979structure,gaarder1982optimal,gabor1986recursive,walrand1983optimal,borkar2001optimal,teneketzis2006structure,linder2014zerodelay,wood2015walrand,yuksel2008ita}.
-Structural properties of quantizers embedded in control feedback loop are studied in \cite{rabi2016separated}.
+Adaptive quantization schemes, which ``zoom out'' (i.e. stretch the quantization intervals) when the system is far from the target and ``zoom in'' when the system is close to the target, are studied in \cite{brockett2000quantized,nair2004stabilizability,yuksel2010fixedrate,yuksel2014lqg}.
+Structural properties of optimal zero-delay quantizers for the compression of Markov sources were investigated in \cite{witsenhausen1979structure,gaarder1982optimal,walrand1983optimal,borkar2001optimal,teneketzis2006structure,linder2014zerodelay,wood2015walrand,yuksel2008ita}.

 In variable-rate (or \emph{length}) quantization, the quantizer can have a countably infinite number of quantization cells. \emph{Entropy coding} is applied to encode the indices of quantization cells, so that the more likely quantization cells have a shorter description and the less likely ones a longer one.
-That way, once in a while a rare source realization might cause a longer string of bits to be transmitted.
-Elia and Mitter \cite{elia2001stabilization} considered stabilization of a noiseless linear system controlled with a variable-length scalar quantizer, and showed that for a certain notion of {\it coarseless}, the coarsest quantizer is logarithmic (i.e. its levels follow a logarithmic law).
+Elia and Mitter \cite{elia2001stabilization} considered stabilization of a noiseless linear system controlled with a variable-length scalar quantizer, and showed that for a certain notion of {\it coarseness}, the coarsest quantizer has levels that follow a logarithmic law.